 Each listed event will take place at The Landmark Theatre (10850 W Pico Blvd) and begin promptly at 7:30 pm.
 Each event will be followed by a hosted reception.

-A limited number of single night tickets will be made available Thursday mornings, February 7 – March 7, prior to each individual DCU event.
+A limited number of single night tickets will be made available the Thursday prior to each of the five individual DCU events.

 Not a Member?
 Join today.

 And now… here’s the official schedule for Directors Close-Up 2020.
 Don’t forget to check back often for event updates and newly added participants.

 Schedule, content, speakers and moderators are subject to change at any time.